Connectors

 - Every action call is logged with an audit trail (connection, action, duration, status)

-- Access control: connections can be scoped to the entire workspace or specific users
+- Connections are scoped to the entire workspace

 Can I use the same connection across multiple projects?